chevah/geck/docs/styleguide/css.rst

 * The property will be followed by colon and then a space.

 * Put each selector on a single line and separate them using commas.
-  This makes it easier to see each selector when using multiple selectors.
+  This makes it easier to see each selector when using multiple selectors and also to manage the diff.

-* The opening bracket should be on a the same line as the last selector.
+* The opening bracket should be on the same line as the last selector.

-* The closing brackets should be on their own line.
+* The closing brackets should be on their own line and indented like the selector.

-  They should not be wrongly indented.
+* Don't have empty lines between CSS classes as it will fail on Windows.

 EXAMPLE OF GOOD CSS FORMATTING